 Isaac Gould and I have investigated the structure and interpretation of head-internal relative clauses in Japanese and their lesser-studied doubly-headed variants.
 We present new evidence that these relatives are best analyzed as definite descriptions, rather than through E-type anaphora, and present an analysis that accounts for their readings in different contexts.
 In our most recent work, we propose a novel DP head-raising derivation for relative clauses that takes advantage of the Copy Theory of movement and the late-merger of relative clauses.
 This allows for the unification of head-internal and doubly-headed relativization strategies with the familiar head-external form, which would otherwise not be possible.

-- Erlewine and Gould, 2016.
 “Unifying Japanese relative clauses: copy-chains and context-sensitivity.”
-In Glossa 1, pages 1–40.

 Proceedings of the 31st West Coast Conference on Formal Linguistics (WCCFL 31), pages 160–169.